Protecting elephants in Tanzania

 We’re working in Tanzania to help farmers safeguard produce without harming elephants

 Farming in elephant habitats

-We’ve been working in Mikumi National Park in Tanzania for five years.
-It’s a natural elephant habitat, which is close to local farmland.
-This can cause problems for farmers in the area as the elephants often eat or crush maize crops, sometimes destroying a whole year’s income.
-To protect their livelihoods, farmers respond with extreme measures that can kill elephants – like poisoning crops they know elephants will eat.
-So we’re working to provide practical solutions that keep elephants safe and protect crops.
+We’ve been working in Mikumi and Tarangire National Parks in Tanzania for six years.
+They are natural elephant habitats that are close to local farmland.
+This can cause problems for farmers in these areas as the elephants often eat or crush maize, sorghum, and watermelon crops, sometimes destroying a whole year’s income.
+To protect their livelihoods, farmers may respond with extreme measures that can injure or kill elephants – like poisoning crops they know elephants will eat.
+So we’re working to provide practical, low cost, and sustainable solutions that keep elephants safe and protect crops.

-We’re helping to reduce conflicts between elephants and farmers, using simple ideas involving bees and chilli
+We’re helping to reduce conflicts between elephants and farmers, using simple chilli fences

-Elephants avoid bees and chilli.
-So we help farmers to build deterrents that won’t harm elephants, using beehives and chilli powder.
-Beehives are suspended from posts outside farms.
-And sisal – a local crop – is dipped in a mixture of engine oil and chilli powder and then hung from fences.
-We fund loans and savings project, too, to help farmers pay for these safe solutions.
+Elephants avoid chilli.
+So we help farmers to build deterrents that won’t harm elephants, using chilli powder.
+Sisal – a local crop – is dipped in a mixture of engine oil and chilli powder and then hung from fences.
+We help farmers set up community savings and loan groups too, to help farmers pay for and sustainably manage these safe solutions.

 Farmers in Mikumi are still building new fences and hanging new hives – and farmers in neighbouring communities have started doing the same.
 We’re also working with farmers on ways to reduce conflicts with local lions, leopards, hyena and livestock.
 We’re encouraging local governments and authorities to introduce similar solutions elsewhere.
 And we recently helped the Tanzanian government write new legislation on reducing conflict between wild animals and communities.

 World Animal Protection acknowledges the generous support of the Aage V. Jensen Charity Foundation and TUI Care Foundation for our work to protect elephants in Tanzania.